tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/1 Chronic Lung Diseases/Chronic Lung Diseases.md

 [WRONG] Inflamed airways that obstruct airflow
 [WRONG] Mucus secretion that blocks airways
 [WRONG] Alveolar wall destruction
-[RIGHT] Variations in all of the above
+[RIGHT] Variations in all of the options

 * Inflammation, hypersecretion of mucus, and alveolar wall destruction are included in the pathophysiology of COPD.
 Inflammation occurs through the proximal and peripheral airways, lung parenchyma, and pulmonary vasculature.
 Hypersecretion occurs due to the increase in the number of goblet cells.
 Alveolar wall destruction leads to loss of alveolar attachments and a decrease in elastic recoil.